Radeoxx/android_device_wiko_k400/README.md

-# K_400-TWRP
+# K_400
-Just for testing TWRP
+Just for testing by now...